-The property has been altered to form the present accommodation and it should be confirmed that all required Local Authority documentation has been obtained.
-Whilst not an exhaustive list, this includes the relocation of the kitchen and the formation of the internal shower room.
+The property has been altered to provide the present accommodation and we presume all necessary documentation has been obtained.
+Whilst not necessarily and exhaustive list this includes the formation of the patio doors in the living room and erection of the extension to the front elevation.